Call of Duty: Modern Warfare (2019 video game): Multiplayer/Warzone

 After learning that Zakhaev has been using Verdansk's subway tunnels to move around undetected, Price sends Farah and Nikolai to infiltrate and reclaim the tunnels, restoring power to the metro system.
-Eventually, Task Force 141 hacks into Zakhaev’s comms locating him at a nuclear silo in Bunker 10.
-At the bunker, Zakhaev has armed the nuke and is preparing to launch but is shot by Price and then thrown down the silo, killing him.
+Eventually, Task Force 141 hacks into Zakhaev’s comms, locating him at a nuclear silo in Bunker 10.
+At the bunker, Zakhaev has armed the nuke and is preparing to launch.
+He is shot by Price and then thrown down the silo, seemingly killing him.
 Price manages to terminate the missile launch just in time with Nikolai's help.
 As the battle in Verdansk continues to rage on, Price is contacted by Soap, requesting backup "half a kilometer off the coast".

-Several months later, in February 2021, a Soviet-era cargo ship, named Vodianoy, appears and crashes on the shores of Verdansk, long after its disappearance in 1984 during the transportation of a large supply of lethal gas, named Nova 6.
-The ship breaks in half, unleashing hordes of the undead into the wild.
-In the following weeks, the undead tread throughout the city, leaving behind contamination traces.
-Armistice deploys its forces to Verdansk and they attempt to contain the threat, but are largely unsuccessful in doing so.

-After two months of fighting, on April 21, 2021, a full evacuation of the city is ordered and Armistice launches a final attempt at eliminating the undead threat.
-Within 45 minutes of the operation's start, however, Verdansk is deemed to be a lost cause.
-In a last-ditch effort to stop the undead from spreading beyond the confines of the doomed city, Armistice Central Command launches a nuclear missile strike towards Verdansk, annihilating both the undead threat and the city in the process.